immich-app/immich/docs/docs/administration/reverse-proxy.md

 ## Replacing the Default Reverse Proxy

 Replacing Immich's default reverse proxy is an advanced deployment and support may be limited.
 When replacing Immich's default proxy it is important to ensure that requests to `/api/*` are routed to the server container and all other requests to the web container.
 Additionally, the previously mentioned headers should be configured accordingly.
+You may find our [nginx configuration file](https://github.com/immich-app/immich/blob/main/nginx/templates/default.conf.template) a helpful reference.